the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 This approach is often used to add React to an existing application managed with npm.

 You may also have to deal with [Babel](http://babeljs.io/) to make your application aware of JSX (the React syntax) and JavaScript ES6.
-Babel transpiles your code--that is, it converts it to another language--so most modern browsers can interpret JavaScript ES6 and JSX.
-Because of this complication, Facebook introduced *create-react-app* as a zero-configuration React solution.
-The next section will show you how to setup your application by using this bootstrapping tool.
+Babel transpiles your code--that is, it converts it to vanilla JavaScript--so most modern browsers can interpret JavaScript ES6 and JSX.
+Because of this difficult setup, Facebook introduced *create-react-app* as a zero-configuration React solution.
+The next section will show you how to setup your application using this bootstrapping tool.

 ### Exercises: